Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Aggregation with the -wise Kemeny Rule

-\hardness* \begin{proof} We obtain our hardness result via a reduction from the standard Kemeny aggregation problem (2-KAP), which is known to be NP-hard \citep{bartholdi1989voting}.
-Consider a preference profile \(\PP\) with \(n\ge 1\) voters and \(m \ge k \ge 3\) candidates.
+\begin{theorem} For any constant \(k\!\ge\!3\), \HG{\(k\)-KAP-DEC is NP-complete}, even if the number of voters equals 4 or if the average range of candidates \HG{is less than or equal to} 2 (where the range of a candidate \(c\) is defined by \(\max_{r\in \PP}\rk(c,r) - \min_{r\in \PP}\rk(c,r) +1\) and the average is taken over all candidates). \end{theorem} \begin{proof} \HG{Membership in NP follows from Proposition~\ref{prop:Complexity}.} We obtain our hardness result via a reduction from the standard Kemeny aggregation problem (\HG{2-KAP-DEC}), which is known to be \HG{NP-complete} \citep{bartholdi1989voting}.
+Consider a preference profile \(\PP\) with \(n\ge 1\) voters and \(m \ge k \ge 3\) candidates \HG{and an integer $\tau$.
+We wish to determine if there exists a ranking $r$ of the $m$ candidates such that $\KendallTau(r,\PP) \le \tau$.
+Stated otherwise, we wish to determine if the Kemeny score of a consensus ranking is lower than or equal to $\tau$}.
 Note that we can assume \(m\ge k\) as \(k\) is a constant and 2-KAP is fixed parameter tractable w.r.t. \(m\) \citep{betzler2009fixed}.
 We add to the problem \(\lambda\!=\!
 4nm^4\) candidates \(c^*_1, \ldots, c^*_{\lambda}\) that are ranked last by all voters and in the same order, i.e., \(c^*_1 \succ_r \ldots \succ_r c^*_{\lambda}\) for all \(r\) in \(\PP\).
 We denote the resulting set of candidates by \(C'\) (i.e., \(C'\!=\!C\cup\{c^*_1, \ldots, c^*_{\lambda}\}\)) and the resulting preference profile by \(\PP'\).
-By using Lemma \ref{lem:dominated set}, we will restrict our attention to rankings that rank these additional voters last and in the same order as the voters, because they are the only possible consensus rankings.
+By using Lemma \ref{lem:dominated set}, we will restrict our attention to rankings that rank these additional voters last and in the same order as the voters, because they are the only possible consensus rankings. \HG{Lastly, in the resulting $k$-KAP-DEC instance, we set $\tau' = (1 + \sum_{i=1}^{k-2} \binom{4nm^4}{i}) (\tau + 1) - 1$. }

 Given two such rankings $r$ and $r'$, we have by Equation~\ref{eq:deltaKT} that \(\EKendallTau{k}(r,r')\) is equal to: